android/location-samples/CurrentLocationKotlin/README.md

 **IMPORTANT NOTE**: You should generally prefer 'while-in-use' for location requests.

+To learn more about location in Android, check out our [location guide](https://developer.android.com/training/location).

 Prerequisites
 --------------

 - Android API Level >v27
-- Google Support Repository

 Getting Started
 ---------------
 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

-The sample also work on Android 11, but you will need to change the build.gradle to target 30.
+The sample also work on Android 11, but you will need to change build.gradle to target 30.

 Support
 -------